planariangames/mettlecore/METTLE_Core_SRD_Engine.md

 ### Twists

 These give a chance to turn a failure into a messy success.
-If you fail a Check but have Edge, you may call upon the table for a Twist.
-After the Guide or another Player proposes a suitable Twist, re-roll all Edge dice.
-Tally up the new Score and Edge.
-For example, a player Checks 5 dice against a Difficulty of 3.
+A player who fails a Check but has Edge may call upon the table for a ***Twist***.
+The Guide or other Players then come up with a good complication, and the Guide chooses the best one.
+The player may then re-roll all Edge dice, tallying up the new Score and Edge.

+For example, a player Checks 5D against Difficulty 3.
 They come up [1, 4, 4, 5, 6]: Failure!
-They call for a Twist, keeping their Score of 1 and re-rolling the four Edge dice.
-They get [1, 3, 5, 5] and combine it with their old Score of 1 for [1, 1, 3, 5, 5].
-The result is a Score of 5 and an Edge of 2 – success!
+They call for a Twist and accept it.
+Keeping their Score die of 1 and re-rolling the four Edge dice, they get [1, 3, 5, 5] and combine it with their old Score of 1 for [1, 1, 3, 5, 5].
+The adjusted result is a Score of 5 and an Edge of 2 – success!

- The default Twist is ***Delay,*** meaning you lose your next Action dealing with a complication from the current one.
-For example, a weapon gets stuck, travelers get lost, a gun jams, a runner stumbles, shaken by the horrors of war, etc. Delay is the default because the effect is simple, aversive, and explanations are easy to come up with.

 Other types of Twists are *immediate setbacks* that apply *regardless of success or failure* and *derive from the fiction*.
 For example, losing a weapon, breaking gear, harming a relationship, inflicting collateral damage, blurting out something incriminating, etc. These should be directly connected to the action triggering the twist – not unrelated coincidences, however unfortunate.

-The Guide and *other* Players come up with the creative Twist, not the Player making the Check.
-If the acting Player (or the Guide!) does not like it, they can always fall back to Delay.
-This is a safety valve to settle the matter so play can continue.
-The Player can also just call off the Twist entirely and accept failure as the gift it is.
+The Guide and other Players come up with the Twist, not the Player making the Check. ***If the acting Player or the Guide does not like it, either can just call off the Twist and accept failure as the gift it is.***

+Guides can also call for Twists for their NPCs.
+They benefit from player ideas but still hold all the power over what to accept.

 {: .highlight }
->- On a failure, you may call for a Twist if you have Edge.
+>- On a failure with Edge, Players or Guides may call for a Twist.
 >- Ask the table for a suitable complication then reroll Edge dice.
 >- Use the new, partially rerolled result but suffer the Twist.

 <center>
 <strong>TWIST SEEDS</strong>